 David is not as big of a train enthusiast as Sean and I, and his work hasn’t allowed him to join us.

-A few years ago, they bought a home, and they offered me a place to stay when I visit Philidelphia.
+A few years ago, they bought a home and offered me a place to stay when I visited Philidelphia.
 Once again, I decided to take them up on their offer.

 The goal for this trip